Operator Basics: Ground Water Systems

 For technical questions, please email firstname.lastname@example.org

 Online: Self-PacedThis online class is self-paced.
-You will receive an automated email from MSU Outreach with login instructions for the Brightspace (D2L) learning management system each business day.
-If you do not receive email within one business day, please contact email@example.com
+You will receive an automated email from MSU Outreach with login instructions for the Brightspace (D2L) learning management system within one business day.
+If you do not receive an email within one business day, please contact email@example.com

 The primary audience is small systems water operators, yet information on water systems and groundwater can benefit a wide variety of professionals, such as local and state level policy makers and planners, educators, construction managers, landowners, natural resource managers, real estate professionals, and others.